DmitryPukhov/pytrade/README.md

 Also  socket based interop library [QuikSocketTransfer](https://github.com/Arseniys1/QuikSocketTransfer) required.

 ## Prerequisites
-Robot and broker's terminal can be the on same or different machines.
+Robot and broker's terminal can be the on the same or different machines.

 ### Server